ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - **Effects:** Conducts the swap and adjusts token balances accordingly.

 #### swapOnSameNetworkETH
-- **Purpose:** Specifically handles swaps involving Ethereum, converting it to another token using a specified router within the same network.
+- **Purpose:** Specifically handles swaps involving ETH, converting it to another token using a specified router within the same network.
 - **Visibility:** External, Payable
 - **Modifiers:** `nonReentrant`
 - **Parameters:**